 - We’ll equip you with the skills and knowledge you need to undertake independent research in this field.

-- The course covers the full breadth of children’s services, including early years, education, social work, social care, health and community work, and gives you the opportunity to focus your learning on your own areas of interest and expertise.
+- The course covers the full breadth of children’s services, including early years, education, social work, social care and health and community work.
+It gives you the opportunity to focus your learning on your own areas of interest and expertise.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
-As well as to keep courses updated and contemporary, or as a result of student feedback.
+We may also make changes to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 We have strong links with voluntary and statutory sector providers for children and young people in social work, education and health.